kaitsull/FijiFISH/README.md

 ## `Segmentation`
 This option takes the registered DAPI images from the `nonLinear` folder and segments them.
+The DAPI from each round will be binarized then multiplied by eachother to remove cells from out-of-focus planes.

 **TO RUN:**
 -   Drag-and-drop `R1_405_DAPI.tif_registered.tif_NL.tif` from the `nonLinear` folder into FIJI and select `Segmentation`.

 **WHAT HAPPENS: **
--   Segmentation Type:
+-   Segmentation Type: _select DAPI_
     -    Segment based on DAPI signal from every round (to ensure registration in the z-axis)
     -    If there is a round where DAPI is not segmentable, uncheck it
--   Threshold Type:
+-   Threshold Type: _binarize the images for segmentation_
     -    Automatic Thresholding
     -    Manual Thresholding: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
--   Dialation Value:
+-   Dialation Value: _dilate ROIs to include the surrounding cytosol_
     -    Suggested Value = `3 microns`
     -    For densly packed regions or nuclear expression only, change value to `0 microns`